codeforkansascity/streetlights/README.md

 If you are interested, reach out to Katherine Hambrick at khambrick@kcdigitaldrive.org or join our slack.

 **Developer Notes**
+In order to get StreetlightsApi program to work you need to add a file titled ".env" in the root of the application add a line in that file: "StreetlightsPW=<Password>".
+Inserting your Mongodb password.
+If you need a password contact the PM.

 What we need to do still:
 1. Translate data to be the same (schema?)